• Y12Girl2.gif

 Robin Nagy

-Robin Nagy is a Professional Learning Consultant as well as an independent Educational Consultant and Founder of EffortTracking.com.
-After graduating from Bath University in the UK, with Honours and Masters’ degrees in Electronic Engineering, Robin Nagy worked in industry as a Firmware Development Engineer before deciding to pursue a career in teaching.
-He worked as a high-school teacher of Mathematics for eight years in the UK (at University College School, North London Collegiate School and City of London School), before moving abroad to teach in Thailand for four years and then to Sydney, Australia, where he now lives.
-Robin was a classroom teacher of Mathematics for over twenty years.
-He also held senior positions as the Dean of Students at Redlands School, Sydney (4 years), Housemaster at Cranbrook School, Sydney (6 years) and Head of Year at Bangkok Patana International School, Thailand (4 years).
-He served on the Executive of the Mathematics Association of New South Wales for several years and has presented at numerous state, national and international conferences on Mathematics Education and Effort Tracking.
-His recent work on Student Effort-Tracking has drawn interest and attention both nationally and internationally and he was the recipient of an Outstanding Session Award at the 2017 Australian Council of Educational Research (ACER) Excellence in Professional Practice Conference (EPPC).
-He presented his work at the 2017 Educator Summit in Pennsylvania, hosted by Angela Duckworth's organisation: Character Lab.
+Dr Robin Nagy is an independent Educational Consultant, founder and director of EffortTracking.com and director of Academic Profiles assisting schools in the collection and analysis of data on student effort and achievement, and advising schools on best practice in implementing data-driven student growth strategies.
+Dr Nagy also works as a Research Officer at the School of Education, University of New South Wales, and will be conferred as an Adjunct Lecturer in December 2025.
+After graduating from Bath University in the UK, with Honours and Masters’ degrees in Electronic Engineering, he worked in industry as a Firmware Development Engineer before deciding to pursue a career in teaching.
+Dr Nagy worked as a high-school teacher of Mathematics for eight years in the UK (at University College School, North London Collegiate School, and City of London School), before moving internationally to teach in Thailand for four years and then to Sydney, Australia, where he now lives.
+He was a classroom teacher of Mathematics for over twenty years and also held senior positions as Dean of Students at Redlands School, Sydney (4 years), Housemaster at Cranbrook School, Sydney (6 years) and Head of Year at Bangkok Patana International School, Thailand (4 years).
+After leaving teaching, he worked for two years as Professional Learning Consultant for the Mathematics Association of New South Wales and has presented at numerous state, national and international conferences on Mathematics Education, Effort, and Effort Tracking.
+His work on Student Effort-Tracking drew interest and attention both nationally and internationally while he was still a full-time high-school educator and he was the recipient of an Outstanding Session Award at the 2017 Australian Council of Educational Research (ACER) Excellence in Professional Practice Conference (EPPC).
+He presented his practitioner work at the 2017 Educator Summit in Pennsylvania, hosted by Angela Duckworth's organisation: Character Lab.
+From 2020 to 2024, he completed a PhD in Educational Psychology at the University of New South Wales, Sydney, supervised by Scientia Professor Andrew Martin and Associate Professor Rebecca Collie.
+His doctoral dissertation was on The Role of Effort in High School Students’ Academic Development: A Longitudinal Perspective in Mathematics and English.

 Quotes about Effort Tracking: